Single And Lonely: How To Avoid The Trap Of Single Loneliness

 His outgoing personality and sense of humor make him fun to be around, and sometimes, his confidence makes me believe that he has life all figured out.

-Those outward impressions aside, he feels like something is missing from his life.
+Those outward impressions aside, he is a single, lonely man and feels like something is missing from his life.

 “I’m not saying that my life’s not amazing now, but I’m not fully fulfilled,” Matthew explained to me.